ARION

 “Right.
 Go on.”

 “Witnesses said that Carson stopped in the paddock to visit with his wife during his lunch break.
 They were seen casually speaking, but then without provocation, Carson struck her down and then leapt on her with his jaws at her throat.
 She tried to fight him off, screaming for help.
 He shredded one of her arms and part of her neck, but Rod and I were nearby and were able to beat him off of her.
-He was quite out of his mind, acting more like a maddened animal than a construction worker with a keen intelligence.
+He was quite out of his mind, acting more like a maddened animal than an intelligent construction worker.
 He attacked Rod too, but I managed to subdue the guy before he could hurt him too much.”

 Ethan raised a large ursine hand paw.
 “I had to pound Carson in the head several times, so he may have a concussion.
 Once he collapsed, I tied him up with some wire I had in my pocket.”